Exploring the Elastic Properties and Fracture Patterns of Me-Graphene Monolayers and Nanotubes through Reactive Molecular Dynamics Simulations: Conclusion

 \section{Conclusion}

-In summary, we carried out extensive fully atomistic reactive (ReaxFF) molecular dynamics (MD) simulations to investigate the mechanical properties and fracture patterns of Me-graphene monolayer (MeGM) and ant their nanotubes (MeGNTs) under different temperature regimes and considering tubes of different diameters.
-Our results reveal that the MeGM Young's modulus value is approximately 511 GPa, while the corresponding ones for the MeGNTs are in the range of 583-664 GPa.
-MeGM exhibits an abrupt transition from elastic to completely fractured regimes (without a plastic regime), while MeGNTs display flat-like plastic stages before total fracture.
+In summary, we carried out extensive fully atomistic reactive molecular dynamics simulations to investigate the mechanical properties and fracture patterns of Me-graphene monolayer (MeGM) and ant their nanotubes (MeGNTs) under different temperature regimes and considering tubes of different diameters.
+We used the Tersoff potential \cite{tersoff1989modeling} for describing the forming and breaking bonds, which is necessary to investigate non-linear structural deformations and fracture dynamics.

+Our results reveal that the MeGM Young's modulus value is approximately 414 GPa, while the corresponding ones for the MeGNTs are in the range of 421-483 GPa.
+These systems abruptly undergo from elastic to completely fractured regimes (without a plastic regime).
 Additionally, the crack propagation for all structures occurs opposite to the applied tensile loading.

-As expected, the system topology plays a significant role in defining the mechanical properties.
-The distinct profiles for the stress-strain curves between MeGM and MeGNTs revealed that MeGNTs could stand higher stress values than MeGM, although with lower stress values before breaking.
-These values are higher than the corresponding graphene ones (about 130 GPa) but in the same range as other 2D all-carbon allotropes theoretically proposed in the literature.
+The MeGM and MeGNT critical stress values are slightly smaller than the corresponding graphene one (about 116 GPa) but in the same range as other 2D all-carbon allotropes theoretically proposed in the literature.